twjeffery/DIO-test-2/_design_system/guidelines/Captilization.md

 ---
 layout: default
-title: Grids and spacing
+title: Capitalization
-parent: Guidelines
-nav_order: 7
+nav_order: 3
 ---

-# Grids and spacing
+# Capitalization
 {: .no_toc }

 ## On this page